 Relaxation and Mindfulness

 When I introduce mindfulness to my clients, some are concerned that meditation or mindfulness necessitates adopting a particular religion or spiritual path or belief.
 This is not the case.
 Mindfulness, at it's simplest, means intentionally paying attention to what is moment by moment.
 Another way of saying this is engaging in moment by moment observation of your internal experience with curiosity and without judgment.
-The practice of meditation is just one of the many ways to cultivate a mindful relationship with your experience.
+The practice of meditation is just one of the many ways to cultivate a mindful relationship with your experience and an attitude of friendliness towards yourself.

 Practicing mindfulness in meditation or intentional relaxation promotes: